fasttime/JScrewIt/Reference.md

 length of its output are available in a particular JavaScript engine.

-JScrewIt comes with a set of predefined feature objects exposed as property values of `JScrewIt.Feature` or [`JScrewIt.Feature.ALL`](#ALL), where the property name is the feature's name or an alias thereof.
+JScrewIt comes with a set of predefined feature objects exposed as property values of `JScrewIt.Feature` or [`JScrewIt.Feature.ALL`](#JScrewIt.Feature.ALL), where the property name is the feature's name or an alias thereof.

 Besides these predefined features, it is possible to construct custom features from the union or intersection of other features.

-Among the predefined features, there are some special ones called _individual_ features that cannot be expressed as a union of any number of other individual features.
+Among the predefined features, there are some special ones called _elementary_ features that cannot be expressed as a union of any number of other elementary features.
-All other features, called _composite_ features, can be constructed as a union of zero or more individual features.
+All other features, called _composite_ features, can be constructed as a union of zero or more elementary features.
 Two of the predefined composite features are particularly important:
-[`DEFAULT`](Features.md#DEFAULT) is the empty feature, indicating that no individual feature is available at all; [`AUTO`](Features.md#AUTO) is the union of all individual features available in the current engine.
+[`DEFAULT`](Features.md#DEFAULT) is the empty feature, indicating that no elementary feature is available at all; [`AUTO`](Features.md#AUTO) is the union of all elementary features available in the current engine.

 Not all features can be available at the same time: some features are necessarily